| Common Tactical Problems"Everyone has these once in awhile."

 if they are right-footed, they drop the ball with their right hand.
 They are working

 against their bodies in an unnatural way," he says.
+"If you are walking down the street,

 your left hand moves forward with your right foot," DiCicco continues.
 "This is

 the hand you should use to drop the ball when punting right-footed."
+Another way to improve punting accuracy

 is not to swing your kicking leg around from the side.
 Instead, you should hit the ball